-To create that foundation and find lasting financial security, you need to own these 10 products.
-(Hint: You’re about to hear a lot about insurance.)
+To create that foundation and find lasting financial security, you need these 10 products:

 1. Checking account

-Prepaid cards are an increasingly popular option, but they can come saddled with a lot of fees.
+Prepaid debit cards are an option, but they can come saddled with fees.
 Plus, disclosures for these cards can be spotty, making it hard to know exactly how much your card is costing you.

 Instead, look for a free checking account.
-Many institutions have scaled back their offerings, but there are still ways to get free checking from a bank or credit union.
+Many institutions have scaled back their offerings, but some banks and credit unions still offer them.

 2. Debit card